nwutils/get-windows-shortcut-properties/README.md

 ### Output

-Returns `undefined` if there was an error, or an Array of Objects for each successful file:
+Returns `undefined` if all files errored, or an Array of Objects for each successful file:

 ```js
 [